Our Cornerstone Members are very special members of The Pinnacle Foundation family.

 May 2017 The James Collins & Tony Nelson Scholarship.
 The James Collins and Tony Nelson Scholarship is for students keen to pursue studies in Science, Digital or Aviation.
 This scholarship exists to support students keen to pursue studies at either TAFE or tertiary institutions in Science, Digital or Aviation.
 This can include courses that reflect Science, Technology, Engineering or Maths (STEM), Digital and computing, or Aviation studies, including pilot training.

 June 2017 The Andrew Staite Scholarship.
 The Andrew Staite Scholarship is for high potential gay males based in Victoria in the fields of liberal arts, visual or performing arts, or commerce.

 June 2017 The John Goldbaum Scholarship.
 The John Goldbaum Scholarship is a named scholarship open to all Pinnacle Scholarship Applicants.
-John has been a generous benefactor to the LGBT+ community for many years, and his reason for providing a Named Pinnacle scholarship is simple – “We need to reward LGBT+ visibility in order to achieve LGBT+ equality.”
+John has been a generous benefactor to the LGBTIQ+ community for many years, and his reason for providing a Named Pinnacle scholarship is simple – “We need to reward LGBTIQ+ visibility in order to achieve LGBTIQ+ equality.”

 August 2017 The Greg Livingstone Scholarship.
 The Greg Livingstone Scholarship is available to scholars demonstrating a passion and commitment to sustainability in its broadest context.
 Fields of study might include (but not be limited to) environmental sciences, agriculture, architecture, economics, business or the arts.

 November 2017 The Peter Brennan and Michael Lynch Scholarship.
 This is a named scholarship open to students studying at The University of Western Sydney.

 June 2018 The Harvey Milk Scholarship.
 This scholarship is funded by an anonymous donor to honour gay rights activist and visionary Harvey Milk.
 The donor, a student of history, wishes to ensure that we remember the history of the LGBTIQ+ movement and honour its heroes.
 The scholarship is open to all Pinnacle Scholarship Applicants.

 July 2018 The Ros & Diana Coffey Scholarship.
 This is a named scholarship open to all Pinnacle Scholarship Applicants.